 Hands are an integral part of our everyday lives.
 Highly visible and extremely necessary, hands are at the core of many social interactions including hand-holding, handshakes and simple exchanges.
 For some, hands play a central role in their professional lives.
 Those who use their hands daily and require a polished look to keep in line with career goals may want to maintain a physical appearance that fits their desires.
 The appearance of prominent hand veins may also falsely indicate an aging process that isn’t in line with someone’s actual age.
-For any or all of these various reasons, a person may consider cosmetic hand vein treatment to reduce or remove the appearance of hand veins.
+For any or all of these various reasons, a person may consider cosmetic hand veins treatment to reduce or remove the appearance of hand veins.

 Sclerotherapy for veins in the hands is performed as a series of small injections at problematic sites.
 The attending physician will inject sclerosant directly into the veins causing them to collapse, close and ultimately be absorbed back into the body.
 This procedure is extremely direct, and the effects of sclerotherapy do not negatively impact any surrounding tissue or vessels.